-51. User Class of Beacon
+51. Type of Beacon

-User class information as per table below and produced from beacon information by the MCC.
+Beacon type information as per table below and produced from beacon information by the MCC.
+Otherwise, provide information for beacon type as described below.

 Enter "NIL" if the Beacon Message is invalid per document C/S A.001, section "Alert Message Validation (Filtering Anomalous Data)".